 - No database required but you can optionally use CSDB.

 - SEO built into the system and makes white hat SEO tasks super easy.

 - Externally programmable.
-Roll scripts to execute mass commands with most operations being easy-to-understand function calls.
+Write scripts to execute commands with most CMS operations being easy-to-understand function calls.

 - No annoying copyright/version display restrictions.
 That is, no requirement to display "Powered by Barebones v1.x" or other such nonsense.
-CMS products with known vulnerabilities running on websites are more secure by not being able to be found by a search engine search for the CMS product's name and version.
+CMS products with known vulnerabilities running on websites are more secure by not being able to be found by a search engine using the CMS product's name and version.

-- Forced cache flushing mechanism for rare circumstances such as moving content to another site/subdirectory or upgrading the core product, or writing custom code outside of the system.
+- Forced cache flushing mechanism for rare circumstances such as moving content to another site/subdirectory, upgrading the core product, or writing custom code outside of the system.

 - Three default widgets geared for each of the three privilege groups: Code, Layout, and Content.
 Each one is completely optional but they are carefully constructed for significantly simplifying common tasks of each group.

 - Easily install new extensions from within the admin (Manage Extensions feature).

 - Update and security vulnerability notification system for the core product as well as installed shortcode, widget, and plugin extensions.

 - Fantastic documentation of virtually every aspect of the Barebones CMS.

 - Several additional products that leverage aspects of the Barebones CMS core without needing Barebones CMS to be installed.
 These products are self-contained and meant to be used by programmers to quickly develop some sort of extension to an existing system.
 The license of these products are also your pick of MIT or LGPL.